dmidlo/histdata.com-tools/README.md

 where reproducibility matters.
 Runtime dependencies keep compatibility lower bounds rather than lock-file pins because `histdatacom` is a published PyPI library.
-The active lint baseline is Black, Ruff, mypy, generic file checks, Pyroma, ShellCheck, Commitizen, and the local CLI/coverage smoke hooks.
+The active lint baseline is Black, Ruff, mypy, generic file checks, Pyroma, ShellCheck, Commitizen, and the local CLI smoke hook.
 The previous flake8 plugin stack was intentionally replaced with Ruff so local installs and hook behavior do not drift independently.